RanHao1999/SWA-Data-Analysis/README.md

           other slices in the block, which are then fitted in parallel.

    2. Subsequent blocks:
-        - Take the final GMM solution from the previous block.
+        - Take the average of the GMM solutions from the previous block.
         - Use it as the initial guess for the entire new block.
         - Fit all slices in the block in parallel.